AG89z/url-shortener/demos/bundler/README.md

-## Example of usage of the form component with a CDN
+## Example of usage of the form component with a bundler

 Make sure that the backend is running on port 5000 then